 Who is Mary, the mother of John Mark?

-Mary, the mother of John Mark, was an important disciple who opened her home to the Saints in Jerusalem shortly after the death of Jesus Christ (Acts 12:12).
+Mary, the mother of John Mark, was an important disciple who opened her home to the believers in Jerusalem shortly after the death of Jesus Christ (Acts 12:12).
 Luke describes her as a woman of means (Acts 12:12-14).

 Who is Mary mentioned in Romans?